 Laws and regulations

-- Decree of National Security Authority No. 164/2018 Coll. on determining the identification criteria of the operated service (basic service criteria)
+- Decree of the National Security Authority no. 164/2018 Coll. which determines the identification criteria of the operated service (basic service criteria)

 Anticipated changes to law